FLS2: Ectopic expression

-Involvement of FLS2 in Defense responses
+Involvement in defense responses

 In the same way that mammals and insects have an innate immunity response to pathogens, plants have a defense system that is similar yet modified.
-The biggest difference between plants, mammals, and insects is that mammals and insects are not stationary like plants, therefore a plant’s defense system is more complex and more reliant of signaling pathways to notify the plant of what could be potentially attacking.
-With that in mind, it is important that all gram positive and gram negative bacteria share flagellin.
+The biggest difference between plants, mammals, and insects is that mammals and insects are not stationary like plants, therefore a plant's defense system is more complex and more reliant on signaling pathways to notify the plant of what could be potentially attacking.
+With that in mind, it is important that all gram-positive and gram-negative bacteria share flagellin.
 With plants being stationary, a specific molecular pattern of flagellin can be recognized by plants to determine phytopathogenic bacteria in plant defense.
-As discovered by the ectopic expression of FLS2 study, FLS2 is directed related to flagellin perception, so by discovery and by natural way of the plant, FLS2 is the gene responsible for perception of flagellin which signals a plant defense response.
+As discovered by the ectopic expression of FLS2 study, FLS2 is directed related to flagellin perception; so, by discovery and by natural way of the plant, FLS2 is the gene responsible for perception of flagellin which signals a plant defense response.
 Things are not all settled here because, as mentioned earlier, gram positive and gram negative bacteria share flagellin which means that plants cannot distinguish between avirulent and virulent bacteria.
-This could provide extremely useful when an abundance of pathogenic bacteria are present, however this can also prove inefficient when plant defense response is occurring due to flagellin perception of avirulent bacteria, or so one would think.
+This could prove extremely useful when an abundance of pathogenic bacteria are present; however, this can also prove inefficient when plant defense response is occurring due to flagellin perception of avirulent bacteria, or one would think.
 In actuality, avirulent bacteria defense responses are higher than virulent bacteria defense response due to the presence of multiple specific elicitors.
 Hutcheson (1997) found that the tertiary and quaternary structures of protein elicitors are dependent on elicitor activity.
-Even so, resistant gene products are commonly found in Leucine rich repeat domains which is the extracellular domain of FLS2, and hrp genes are directly related to disease incitement and hypersensitive response to resistant plants.
+Even so, resistant gene products are commonly found in Leucine-rich repeat domains, which is the extracellular domain of FLS2; and hrp genes are directly related to disease incitement and hypersensitive response to resistant plants.
 In short, the more elicitors that are present within flagellin perception, the more plant defense response will occur regardless of virulence.
 It is just more common for avirulent pathogen to produce more elicitors.